 The Prezettes is a select vocal ensemble of sophomores, juniors, and seniors.
 Auditions are usually held in May.
 Members are chosen for their vocal proficiency, enthusiasm, dedication, and ability to work in a small group setting.
-They rehearse after school.
-The Prezettes have performed at business meetings, on television programs, and at Spalding University and Presentation Academy functions.

 Quick Recall

 Students practice in order to participate in Governor's Cup competition.
 Additional competitions and activities may be scheduled pending student interest and availability.
 This activity is open to all students.